metisjs/metis-ui/src/components/anchor/index.en-US.md

 ---
 title: Anchor
+description: Hyperlinks to scroll on one page.
 group:
   title: Navigation
   order: 2
 ---

-Hyperlinks to scroll on one page.

 ## When To Use